 - our customers and subscribers as part of a Data, Research and Analytics Product or Service offered by us

 - third parties to enable them to provide you with news and information and to promote and market their products, services and special offers (unless you ask us not to)

 - others where the disclosure is required by law, for example, to government agencies and regulatory bodies as part of our statutory obligations, or for law enforcement purposes

 - an organisation that acquires all or part of our assets or businesses.

-We may also use or disclose information about you where we have obtained your consent, where we have obtained the information from another party (eg the valuer generals department of your state government) for a specified purpose, or as required by relevant laws, statutes, regulations, codes and external payment systems.
+We may also use or disclose information about you where we have obtained your consent, where we have obtained the information from another party (including the valuer generals department of your state government, LINZ or Territorial Authorities in New Zealand) for a specified purpose, or as required by relevant laws, statutes, regulations, codes and external payment systems.